kubestellar/kubestellar/docs/content/v0.20/architecture.md

 The KubeStellar controller can then use different user-defined summarization policies to report status, such as the `wantSingletonReportedState` policy that reports full status for each deployed object when the workload is delivered only to one cluster.
-The controller watches *appliedmanifestworks* objects to determine which objects have been delivered through the work agent.
-It then starts dynamic informers to watch those objects, collect their individual statuses, and report back the status updating *workstatuses* objects in the namespace associated with the WEC in the ITS.
+The controller watches *AppliedManifestWork* objects to determine which objects have been delivered through the work agent.
+It then starts dynamic informers to watch those objects, collect their individual statuses, and report back the status updating *WorkStatus* objects in the namespace associated with the WEC in the ITS.

 ## KubeStellar Controllers Architecture